 Frequently asked questions about electronic Travel Authorization.

-Canada has introduced a new entry requirement, known as an electronic Travel Authorization, also known as eTA, for visa-exempt foreign nationals travelling to Canada by air.
-Entry requirements for other methods of travel (land, sea) have not changed.
+Canada requires an electronic Travel Authorization, also known as eTA, for visa-exempt foreign nationals travelling to Canada by air.

 The number of visa-exempt foreign nationals travelling to Canada on a temporary basis per year is significantly larger than the number of visa-required travellers.
 For example, visa-exempt foreign nationals, excluding U.S. citizens, represent approximately 74 per cent of foreign nationals who arrive by air in Canada.